-Children receive discrete phonics teaching daily up to completion of the Letters and Sounds programme.
-Using the half termly Big Cat Collins assessment and Phonics Tracker, children are grouped according to their ability across their year group.
-To ensure that all children's needs are catered for, there can be up to 6 groupings in discrete phonics.
-Staff plan a structured sequence to their lessons using the model of introduction, revisit and review, teach, practise, apply and assess.
-All planning and assessment outcomes are kept in the Lutley Reading folders.
+Children receive discrete phonics teaching daily up to completion of the Little Wandle scheme.
+Using the half termly Little Wandle assessments and Online Phonics Tracker, children are grouped for reading practice sessions according to their ability within their class.
+Staff deliver a structured sequence to their lessons using the model of introduction, revisit and review, teach, practise, apply and assess.
+All planning and assessment outcomes are kept in the Lutley Reading and Phonics folders.